 For instance, imagine an EV driver that plans to do his weekly groceries at the supermarket, or one that is looking for a nice restaurant for a night out.
 Now imagine, if they can charge their car while going to places they want to visit.
 The additional convenience might be the reason your business comes out on top in the decision-making process.

 As more and more people are switching to EVs every single today, there has never been a better time to tap into this well-to-do market segment.

 What’s more, by offering charging on-site, you can attract customers by making your location visible on public charging maps.
 These new customers are primed for cross and up-sell opportunities while they wait for their vehicles to charge.

 As public EV charging stations are visible online, new customers can find your business whilst planning out their journey ahead of time or whilst they’re on the road.
-While half of all Americans aren’t confident about finding EV charging when they need it, 40 percent still say they are considering an EV for their next car.
+However, 50 percent still say they are considering an EV for their next car.
 Establishing your business as one of the places that provide this much-sought-after service could turn your location into an EV charging oasis.

 Whether you run a cafe, a hotel, a consumer-goods store, or even a cinema, by having your business registered on EV charging maps such as Google or Apple maps, you can, quite literally, put your business on the map.

 Want to see what that looks like in practice?
 Google search term “electric vehicle charging stations near me” and see for yourself.

 3. Build customer loyalty

 Having an electric charging station at your establishment can help your business build loyalty with increasingly environmentally-conscious customers.